norahollenstein/zuco-benchmark/README.md

 The [Zurich Cognitive Language Processing Corpus (ZuCo 2.0)](https://osf.io/2urht/) is a dataset combining EEG and eye-tracking recordings from subjects reading natural sentences as a resource for the investigation of the human reading process in adult English native speakers.

-The benchmark task consists of a cross-subject classification to distinguish between two reading paradigms: normal reading and task-specific information searching.
+The benchmark consists of a cross-subject classification to distinguish between normal reading and task-specific information searching.

 ## How Can I Use This Repository?